erikfredner/cv/cv.md

 *American Literature*.
 Co-authored with Porter, J.D.

 ### Collections
-*Suspense: A Study in Digital Narratology*\
+*Suspense: A Study in Digital Narratology* \hfill [in process]\
-Co-authored with Algee-Hewitt, Mark; Droge, Abigail; Eccles, Tasha; Frank, Morgan; Porter, J.D.; Shephard, Andrew; Walser, Hannah. \hfill [revising]
+Co-authored with Algee-Hewitt, Mark; Droge, Abigail; Eccles, Tasha;\
+Frank, Morgan; Porter, J.D.; Shephard, Andrew; Walser, Hannah.

-“The Novel as Data”\
+“The Novel as Data” \hfill 2018 \
 Co-authored with Algee-Hewitt, Mark; Walser, Hannah.\
-*The Cambridge Companion to the Novel* \hfill 2018
+*The Cambridge Companion to the Novel*

-“Organizing corpora at the Stanford Literary Lab."\
+“Organizing corpora at the Stanford Literary Lab." \hfill 2017 \
 Co-authored with McClure, David; Algee-Hewitt, Mark; Douris, Steele; Walser, Hannah.\
-*Proceedings of the Workshop on Challenges in the Management of Large Corpora and Big Data and Natural Language Processing* \hfill 2017
+*Proceedings of the Workshop on Challenges in the Management of Large Corpora and Big Data and Natural Language Processing*

 ### Reviews
-Andrew Piper, *Enumerations*\
+Andrew Piper, *Enumerations* \hfill 2020 \
-*Studies in the Novel*, Vol. 52, No. 2 \hfill 2020
+*Studies in the Novel*, Vol. 52, No. 2

 ## Teaching
 ### Instructor of Record
-Undergraduate Summer Research Program\
+Undergraduate Summer Research Program \hfill 2019-2020 \
-Stanford University Center for Spatial and Textual Analysis \hfill 2019-2020
+Stanford University Center for Spatial and Textual Analysis

-Literary Text Mining \
+English 184E: Literary Text Mining \hfill 2019-2020 \
-Stanford University \hfill 2019-2020
+Stanford University

-World Humanities 101: "What it is like to be alive"\
+World Humanities 101: "What it is like to be alive" \hfill 2018-2019 \
-The City College of New York \hfill 2018-2019
+The City College of New York

-Writing Intensive Seminar in English: "Average Americans"\
+English 162W: Writing Intensive Seminar in English, "Average Americans" \hfill 2017-2018 \
-Stanford University \hfill 2017-2018
+Stanford University

 ### Teaching Assistant
-Literary Text Mining with Ryan Heuser \hfill 2018-2019
+Stanford English 184E: Literary Text Mining with Ryan Heuser \hfill 2018-2019

-Pedagogy with Paula Moya \hfill 2017-2018
+Stanford English 396L: Pedagogy with Paula Moya \hfill 2017-2018

-Narrative and Narrative Theory with Paula Moya and J.D.
+Stanford English 161: Narrative and Narrative Theory with Paula Moya and J.D.
 Porter \hfill 2015-2016

-Literary History III (1850-1950) with Franco Moretti \hfill 2014-2015
+Stanford English 100C: Literary History III (1850-1950) with Franco Moretti \hfill 2014-2015

 ## Presentations

 ### Conference Papers and Invited Talks
-"Burrows's Data"\
+"Burrows's Data" \hfill [January 2021] \
 MLA 2021.
-Toronto. \hfill [January 2021]
+Toronto.

-"Citizenship at Scale"\
+"Citizenship at Scale" \hfill October 2020 \
 C19 2020.
-University Park, PA. \hfill October 2020
+University Park, PA.

-"Typicality in the US Novel"\
+"Typicality in the US Novel" \hfill July 2020 \
 DH 2020.
-Ottawa, Canada. \hfill July 2020
+Ottawa, Canada.

-"Introduction to Computational Textual Analysis"\
+"Introduction to Computational Textual Analysis" \hfill January 2020 \
 CESTA.
-Stanford, CA. \hfill January 2020
+Stanford, CA.

-Presider, "Models of Enlightenment Knowledge"\
+Presider, "Models of Enlightenment Knowledge" \hfill January 2020 \
 MLA 2020.
-Seattle, WA. \hfill January 2020
+Seattle, WA.

-"Modeling Hawthorne's Concept of the Nation"\
+"Modeling Hawthorne's Concept of the Nation" \hfill January 2020 \
 MLA 2020.
-Seattle, WA. \hfill January 2020
+Seattle, WA.

-"Microgenres"\
+"Microgenres"\hfill July 2019 \
 DH 2019.
-Utrecht, Netherlands. \hfill July 2019
+Utrecht, Netherlands.

-"The Statistical Imaginations of Hamlin Garland and Henry James"\
+"The Statistical Imaginations of Hamlin Garland and Henry James"\hfill January 2018 \
 Graduate Colloquium.
-Stanford, CA. \hfill January 2018
+Stanford, CA.

-"Average, American: Reformism and Statistics in *Jason Edwards*"\
+"Average, American: Reformism and Statistics in *Jason Edwards*" \hfill November 2017 \
 Consortium on the Novel.
-Stanford, CA. \hfill November 2017
+Stanford, CA.

-"The Type of the Average"\
+"The Type of the Average" \hfill September 2017 \
 Working Group on the Novel.
-Stanford, CA. \hfill September 2017
+Stanford, CA.

-"Reading the Norton Anthologies"\
+"Reading the Norton Anthologies" \hfill August 2017 \
 DH 2017.
-Montréal, Canada. \hfill August 2017
+Montréal, Canada.

-"Reading Norton Anthologies"\
+"Reading Norton Anthologies" \hfill May 2016 \
 SyncDH.
-Santa Barbara, CA. \hfill May 2016
+Santa Barbara, CA.

-"Standing Underneath: Melville, Confidence, Testimony"\
+"Standing Underneath: Melville, Confidence, Testimony" \hfill April 2016 \
 Berkeley-Stanford Conference.
-Berkeley, CA. \hfill April 2016
+Berkeley, CA.

-"Fallible and Unreliable Narration in *The Sound and The Fury*"\
+"Fallible and Unreliable Narration in *The Sound and The Fury*" \hfill October 2015 \
 Narrative and Narrative Theory.
-Stanford, CA. \hfill October 2015
+Stanford, CA.

-"Another Castle: The Stolen Princess Narrative in Literature and Videogames"\
+"Another Castle: The Stolen Princess Narrative in Literature and Videogames" \hfill October 2015 \
 Infinite Possibilities.
+Stanford, CA.

-Stanford, CA. \hfill October 2015
+"Virality" \hfill July 2015 \

-"Virality"\
 DH 2015.
-Sydney, Australia. \hfill July 2015
+Sydney, Australia.

-"Suspense… Language, Narrative, Affect"\
+"Suspense… Language, Narrative, Affect" \hfill July 2015 \
 DH 2015.
-Sydney, Australia. \hfill July 2015
+Sydney, Australia.

-"Current Projects of the Literary Lab"\
+"Current Projects of the Literary Lab" \hfill May 2015 \
 SyncDH.
-Santa Barbara, CA. \hfill May 2015
+Santa Barbara, CA.

-"'Two Blocks Joined by a Corridor:' Time in *To The Lighthouse*"\
+"'Two Blocks Joined by a Corridor:' Time in *To The Lighthouse*" \hfill May 2015 \
 Literary History.
-Stanford, CA. \hfill May 2015
+Stanford, CA.

-"'Inveigling *Uncle Tom’s Cabin* to Become a Ballet:' cummings’s *Tom*"\
+"'Inveigling *Uncle Tom’s Cabin* to Become a Ballet:' cummings’s *Tom*" \hfill October 2014 \
 Berkeley-Stanford Conference.
-Stanford, CA. \hfill October 2014
+Stanford, CA.

-"On the Stanford Literary Lab’s Pamphlet Series"\
+"On the Stanford Literary Lab’s Pamphlet Series" \hfill October 2014 \
 Future of Publication Workshop.
-Stanford, CA. \hfill October 2014
+Stanford, CA.

 ### At the Stanford Literary Lab
 "Celebrities" \hfill May 2020